UptickNetwork/DID-docs/docs/wallet/wallet-sdk/polygonid-sdk/identity/get-did-identifier.md

 `privateKey` of the identity is a key that is used to access the sensitive information of the identity.
 This key is also used for generating proofs by using the credentials associated with the identity.

 `blockchain` is the name of the blockchain associated with the identity.
-In our case, it is **Polygon**.
+In PrivadoID case, it is **Polygon**.

 `network` is the type of network (Mainnet or Testnet) associated with the identity.